-Here is a guide, perfect if you want to explore Tuscany in a week.
+Take a look at this guide, get inspired, you’ll find its perfect if you want to explore Tuscany in a week.
 I have made countless trips to Tuscany before deciding to live in the Chianti region for a couple of years.
 You’ll love this as the most classic of tourists, as a wine lover, as an artist, a lover, and one who loves places out of the beaten track.

-Explore the Capital of Tuscany – Florence (Days 1 & 2)
+Explore Tuscany’s Capital Florence (Days 1 – 2)

 Florence, a Renaissance jewel, is a city everyone wants to visit once in his lifetime.
 Its historic center is quite small and sometimes gets overcrowded by tourists.
 However, don’t get discouraged by the crowds.